Beyond Knowledge Silos: Task Fingerprinting for Democratization of Medical Imaging AI: Methods

 \bmhead{Acknowledgements}

 The authors would like to thank Maike Rees for her help on designing Fig. \ref{fig:concept} and Fig. \ref{fig:data}.
 We would also like to thank all members of the "Intelligent Systems in Surgical Endoscopy" team for fruitful discussions.
 We are grateful for the linguistic corrections by Minu Dietlinde Tizabi and Marcel Knopp.
 This project has been funded by the German Federal Ministry of Health under the reference number 2520DAT0P1 as part of the pAItient (Protected Artificial Intelligence Innovation Environment for Patient Oriented Digital Health Solutions for developing, testing and evidence based evaluation of clinical value) project.
 The funder played no role in study design, data collection, analysis and interpretation of data, or the writing of this manuscript.
 The present contribution is supported by the Helmholtz Association under the joint research school “HIDSS4Health – Helmholtz Information and Data Science School for Health".
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (project NEURAL SPICING grant agreement No. 101002198).